AliSoftware/OHHTTPStubs/README.md

   without the burden of building the actual `OHHTTPStubsResponse` object.
 You will obviously return the real `OHHTTPStubsResponse` in the later call when `onlyCheck==NO`.

-There is a macro `OHHTTPStubsResponseUseStub` provided in the header that you can use as a dummy return value for that purpose _(it actually evaluates to `(OHHTTPStubsReponse*)1`)_
+_There is a macro `OHHTTPStubsResponseUseStub` provided in the header that you can use as a dummy return value for that purpose._

+---

+To avoid forgetting about quickly return if the handler is called only for checking the availability of a stub, you may prefer using the `shouldStubRequestsPassingTest:withStubResponse:` class method, which uses two distinct blocks: one to only quickly check that the request should be stubbed, and the other to build and return the actual stubbed response.

+Example:

+    [OHHTTPStubs shouldStubRequestPassingTest:^BOOL(NSURLRequest *request) {
+        NSString* basename = request.URL.absoluteString.lastPathComponent;
+        return [basename.pathExtension isEqualToString:@"json"]; // only stub requests for "*.json" files } withStubResponse:^OHHTTPStubsResponse* (NSURLRequest* request))handler {
+        // This block will only be called if the previous one has returned YES (so only for "*.json" files) NSString* basename = request.URL.absoluteString.lastPathComponent;
+        return [OHHTTPStubsResponse responseWithFile:basename contentType:@"text/json" responseTime:2.0];
+    }];

+> Note: in practice, this method calls `addResponseHandler:`, and pass it a new block that:
+> * calls the first block to check if we need to stub, and
+> * directly return `OHHTTPStubsResponseUseStub` or `OHHTTPStubsResponseDontUseStub` if `onlyCheck=YES`
+> * or call the second block to return the actual stub only if `onlyCheck=NO`.

+_Note that even if you want to stub all your requests unconditionally, it is still better to use `shouldStubRequestsPassingTest:withStubResponse:` with the first block always returning `YES`, because it will prevent building the whole stubbed response multiple times (once or more when only checking, and one final time when actually returning it)._

 ### Stack multiple requestHandlers

-You can call `+addRequestHandler:` multiple times.
+You can call `addRequestHandler:` or `shouldStubRequestsPassingTest:withStubResponse:` multiple times.
-It will just add the response handlers in an internal list of handler.
+It will just add the response handlers in an internal list of handlers.

 When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.